Age-Related Macular Degeneration (AMD)

 Treatment may slow the condition down and help preserve your vision.
 But there’s no cure for macular degeneration.

-Supplements.
 A large study by the National Eye Institute, called AREDS (Age-Related Eye Disease Study), found that a certain combination of vitamins and nutrients may protect the eyes of some people with intermediate or late-stage AMD.
-The supplements may slow intermediate AMD's progression to advanced and might help some people keep their sight longer, too.
+The supplements may slow intermediate AMD's progression and might help some people keep their sight longer, too.
 Researchers later tweaked the formula, giving it the name AREDS2.

 If you have a lot of drusen in your eyes, your doctor might recommend you take AREDS2 supplements.
-If you’ve lost vision in one eye, the supplements may also lower your chances of getting wet AMD and vision loss in your other eye.
+If you’ve lost vision in one eye, the supplements also might lower your chances of getting wet AMD and vision loss in your other eye.

 AREDS2 supplements are sold over the counter.
 They're a combination of: